zunction/HomeworkTeX/README.md

 git clone https://github.com/zunction/HomeworkTeX *nameoffolder*
 ```
 if `*nameoffolder*` is left empty, the folder name will be HomeworkTeX.
 After cloning a repository, you need to `cd *nameofrepo*` to enter the directory/repository.

+**Checking the status of the repository**
-Once inside you can
+Once inside you can,

 ```git
 git status